REST vs GraphQL: Which API Architecture Should You Choose?

 Which option does MG Software recommend?

-MG Software chooses REST as the default for most projects due to its simplicity and ecosystem.
-For applications with complex data relationships or when multiple frontends share the same API, we implement GraphQL.
-Supabase also provides us with auto-generated REST and GraphQL endpoints.
+MG Software chooses REST as the default for most projects due to its simplicity, broad ecosystem, and excellent caching capabilities.
+For applications with complex data relationships, multiple frontends consuming the same API, or when bandwidth optimization is crucial, we implement GraphQL.
+Supabase additionally provides us with auto-generated REST and GraphQL endpoints via pg_graphql, allowing us to offer both approaches without duplicate backend logic.
+We help you make the right choice based on your specific data architecture and frontend requirements.

 Migrating: what to consider?

-Migrating from REST to GraphQL can be done incrementally.
-Start with a GraphQL gateway that wraps existing REST endpoints, allowing the frontend to gradually switch.
-Tools like Apollo Federation enable exposing REST services as GraphQL subgraphs without immediately rewriting backend logic.
+Migrating from REST to GraphQL can happen completely incrementally.
+Start with a GraphQL gateway (such as Apollo Server or Yoga) that wraps existing REST endpoints as resolvers, allowing the frontend to gradually switch per feature.
+Tools like Apollo Federation enable combining multiple REST services into a unified GraphQL schema without rewriting backend logic.
+Budget 2 to 4 months for a medium-sized project where the REST API remains active in parallel until all clients have been migrated successfully.

 Frequently asked questions